-EPA and DHA: These vital nutrients are found in seafood.
-When purchased at pharmaceutical grade levels, they reverse inflammation.
-Recommended dosage: 1 tablespoon cod liver oil per day.
+- EPA and DHA: These vital nutrients are found in seafood.
+When purchased at pharmaceutical-grade levels, they reverse inflammation.
+Recommended dosage: 1 tablespoon of cod liver oil per day.

 The SANE diet, combined with these vitamins and nutraceuticals, will help lower your setpoint weight.
 There are 4 basic SANE food groups.

-Nutrient-dense protein: 3-5 servings per day, approximately 30-50 grams of protein per meal.
+- Nutrient-dense proteins: 3-5 servings per day, approximately 30-50 grams of protein per meal.
 Some delicious nutrient-dense protein options include grass-fed beef, salmon, nonfat Greek yogurt, cottage cheese, chicken, and egg whites.

 Eating SANE Foods and taking these vitamins and other nutraceuticals will lower your setpoint weight easily and quickly.